The Mathematics of Dataflow Analysis: Lattices, Fixpoints, and Semirings

 You might wonder: if a specific dataflow analysis only uses one confluence operator—for example, Reaching Definitions only uses Join ($\sqcup$ / Union) and Available Expressions only uses Meet ($\sqcap$ / Intersection)—why do we require a complete lattice?
 Why not just a semilattice?

 The answer is that even though the compiler’s merge function explicitly invokes only one operator, the mathematical dual always exists across the domain.
-The framework forms a complete lattice because the underlying mathematical domain contains both meets and joins for every subset.
+Even if your analysis only uses the join, the domain is a complete lattice because the underlying structure—sets under inclusion, intervals under containment—inherently possesses both meets and joins for every subset.
 The compiler uses one operator to merge information, while the dual operator implicitly defines how the “Top” ($\top$) and “Bottom” ($\bot$) boundaries behave.

 Decomposing and Reassembling Lattices